-The proceeds of the sale of the Commercial Units and Residential Unit in excess of the allowed secured claims will be applied to allowed administrative and allowed unsecured claims as of the Effective Date (including allowed unsecured claim of FB&S).12 It is expected that all allowed secured, administrative and unsecured claims shall be paid on the Effective Date.
-However, if funds are not sufficient to pay all such claims (the "Bulk Sale Deficiency"), the Debtor shall, consistent with its governing documents, impose a special assessment against all unit owners pursuant to the allocations contained within Exhibit 3 of the Declaration in an amount equal to the Bulk Sale Deficiency (the "Reorganization Special Assessment shall be payable on a monthly basis in equal instalments over a period of one five.
+The proceeds of the sale of the Commercial Units and Residential Unit and other assets available to the Debtor in excess of the allowed secured claims will be applied to allowed administrative, allowed priority and allowed unsecured claims as of the Effective Date (including allowed unsecured claim of FB&S).
+All allowed secured, administrative and unsecured claims shall be paid on the Effective Date.

 D. The Effective Date.
-The Effective Date of the Second Amended Plan means the 30 days after the Closing Date unless a later date is requested by the Debtor.
+The Effective Date of the Third Amended Plan means the 30 days after the Closing Date unless a later date is requested by the Debtor.
+The Closing Date means the date of the closing of the sale to either KFI or Holdings pursuant to their respective contracts.

 E. Substantial Consummation.
-The Second Amended Plan shall be deemed substantially consummated upon the Effective Date.
+The Third Amended Plan shall be deemed substantially consummated upon the Effective Date.